Around the world by bike

 Egypt & Sinai Desert

-Our ferry arrived in Aswan, Egypt at around 9h00, however, we only managed to place our feet on Egyptian soil at 11h00.
-It is true what they say, “Egypt is like a visit back into history” in more ways than one.
+With all the formalities done, one could relax and enjoy the beautiful sunset over the Aswan dam.
+The ferry from Wadi Halfa, Sudan arrived in Aswan, Egypt at around nine o’clock the following morning.
+We, however, only managed to place our feet on Egyptian soil at about eleven.
+The saying that, “Egypt was like a visit back in time”, appeared true in more ways than one.

 31 December – 2 January 2008 - Edfu - Luxor – 122 km

 The last day of 2007 arrived, and I couldn’t believe it’d been nine months since leaving home.
 Looking out the bedroom window at a view of the Temple of Horus, it dawned on me just how much my life had changed in this relatively short period.

 The route north continued along the Nile and came with opportunities to escape police escorts by turning off onto smaller roads.
 It wasn’t that they didn’t notice us, but more a case if one didn’t pass in front of them, stopping us wasn’t in their job description.
 Luxor was reached in the dying moments of the day and having the impression the campsite was on the opposite side of the river, we hopped on a ferry to the West Bank.
 There was, however, no campsite and another ferry boat ride (this time a public ferry at a fraction of the cost) took us back where a bed at the New Everest Hotel was home that night.
 I’m sure the name referred to the stairs one had to climb, not something I appreciated at that late hour.